_edited.png)

 Meet The Collective Crew

-Rainbow Muse Collective is home to a vibrant team of independent therapy practitioners—each offering their own unique flavour of care, creativity, and connection.
-We are artists, thinkers, feelers, movers, and space-holders, united by shared values and a deep commitment to radical, responsive, and affirming practice.
+Rainbow Muse Collective is home to a vibrant community of independent therapy practitioners, each offering their own distinct way of working, relating, and caring.
+We are artists, thinkers, feelers, movers, and space-holders, connected by shared values and a commitment to care that is affirming, thoughtful, and responsive.

-A gentle reminder: Because we are separate practices, we cannot share information or make internal referrals without your clear consent.
-If you’re interested in working with someone below, please reach out to them directly using their individual contact details.
+Because we are separate practices, we are not able to share information or make internal referrals without your clear consent.
+If you feel drawn to someone below, we invite you to reach out to them directly using the contact details on their individual page.

 Casey Vannitter